agilepro/epiconsciousness/docs/Religion/Apologetics/observing-evolution-trick.md

 This is magical thinking.
 Sure dogs and cats look different, but that difference is purely in the genes.
 Take a dog egg and put cat genes in, and fertilize with cat sperm and you get a cat.
 There simply is no different except the DNA is written a little differently.

+## What About Breeding by Humans?

+### What Changes the DNA?

+When dog breeders actually do the job of breeding, there is no question that the DNA has been changed by the process of breeding.
+But what is it really in the process that causes the changing of the DNA?

+Seriously: what does the breeder do, to actually CAUSE the changing of the DNA?
+Has this been observed?
+Can anyone actually demonstrate how they change the DNA?

+The breeder does not do ANYTHING to change the DNA, because the DNA is changing all on its own.
+All the breeder has to do is to select which changes that they are interested in.
+The breeder does not actualy DO anything to change the DNA.
+That happens all on its own.

+### Can Breeder Plan DNA Changes?

+What if a dog breeder got the idea that a dog that was colored so that the head, the front legs and the front were colored yellow, while the back end and back legs are black.
+How would a breeder do that?
+They wouldn't because as a breeder you can not decide what variations you get.
+The DNA does all the changing on its own, and if the front-back coloring does not appear by itself, there is nothing the breeder can do to make changes along a plan.

+Creationists say that DNA does not change on its own, and that you need something intelligent to cause DNA to change.
+That is simply not true.

+### Can the Changes be Observed?

+Creationists cynically claim that evolution can't be true because the mechanism to change the DNA can not be observed.
+Note that the same problem exists with breeding: you can't actually observe the DNA changing (whatever observe means here).
+What you can observe is the animal changing form over time, and it is the same with evolution: the fossil record shows that the form of animal changed over time.
+Of this there is no question.
+But the claim that evolution has never been observed is a dishonest requirement thrown up as a last ditch effort to continue rejecting the scientific results of biologists.

+## Essentialism

+> Claiming that minor adaptations are sufficient to explain all biodiversity is a hasty generalization.
+While adaptation supports the theory of evolution, it doesn’t alone prove the full spectrum of speciation and common ancestry.
+> Beyond that, isolated species is the driving factor for the most extreme adaptations and still we don't see a difference in speciation.

+There is absolutely nothing invalid about doing a linear extrapolation.

+You are saying: I watch someone walk 20 feet, but it is a hasty generalization to say that in 10x as long they can walk 200 feet.
+If a builder builds 2 chimneys in a day, it is a hasty generalization to say that they can build 20 chimneys in 10 days.
+That is ridiculous.

+A linear projection is not only logically valid, but also the most reliable prediction absent any information to the contrary.

+However, it is the creationist who "invents" a barrier saying there is an essential difference between "kinds".
+A dog has essential dogness and could never change into a fox, because a fox has foxness.
+That fabrication that there is some essential difference between species has never been substantiated by anyone.

+But the real reason is emotional: the creationist says "no way in hell I am related to any apes".
+I just don't FEEL like I am descended from any other animals.
+So I will make up a bogus reason, claiming that DNA change simply can't account for it.
+Understand that you reject evolution because you just don't feel like it is true, and no other good reason.